youpy-org/youpy/README.md

 ### Examples

-The examples available in the `youpy/examples/` directory may be distributed under different term.
-In such a case, a `LICENSE.txt` file will be present at the root of the example directory.
+The examples available in the `youpy/examples/` directory may be distributed under different terms.
+In such a case, a `LICENSE.txt` file is present at the root of the example directory.

-The `<project>.sb3` files included in `youpy/examples/` are released under the term of the `<project>/LICENSE.txt` if present or the term of the [BSD 3-Clause license](LICENSE.txt) (where `<project>` may be one of the example project name.
+The `<project>.sb3` files included in `youpy/examples/` are released under the terms of the `<project>/LICENSE.txt` if present or the terms of the [BSD 3-Clause license](LICENSE.txt) (where `<project>` may be one of the example project name).